← Back

 How It Started

-New users were struggling to orient themselves in Sprints.
-The interface is dense — work items, sprints, filters, creation tools, settings — all visible at once.
-The PM wanted a guided tour that walks users through the key sections of each page.
+New users were getting lost.
+Work items, sprints, filters, create, settings — all on screen at once.
+The PM wanted a guided tour for the key parts of each page.

-My manager passed the task to me.
-The brief: help users understand what each part of the interface does, without pulling them out of the product.
+My manager handed it to me.
+The brief was simple: explain what each area does, without pulling people out of the product.

 Option 1 — Full-Screen Overlay